aws-samples/amazon-keyspaces-toolkit/cqlsh-expansion/README.md

 #  Amazon Keyspaces (for Apache Cassandra) developer toolkit cqlsh expansion

 The Amazon Keyspaces toolkit contains common Cassandra tooling and helpers preconfigured for Amazon Keyspaces.
-The cqlsh-expansion utility extends native cqlsh functionality to include parameters and capabilities specific to Amazon Keyspaces such as tighter IAM integration.
+The cqlsh-expansion utility extends native cqlsh functionality to include parameters and capabilities specific to Amazon Keyspaces such as support for Sigv4 Authentication.

 ## Using the cqlsh-expansion